-Sightseeing in Asuncion is pleasantly accomplished on a sunny day with a walking tour of the downtown area: popular sights include the Versailles-style Palacio de Gobierno, the National Cathedral, the Casa Viola Museum, and the Botanical Gardens.
+Sightseeing in Asuncion is best done on a sunny day on a walking tour of the downtown area.
+Popular sights include the Versailles-style Palacio de Gobierno, the National Cathedral, the Casa Viola Museum and the beautiful Botanical Gardens.
 The Mercado Quatro is a whole neighbourhood of market space and is a great place to buy souvenirs in Asuncion.

-The political, cultural, and economic heart of Paraguay, Asuncion is a lively city and worth a visit for travellers in the region.
-It also makes a great base for excursions to popular attractions like Ciudad del Este and Iguazu Falls, located only 201 miles (324km) away, near Paraguay's border with Argentina and Brazil.
+The political, cultural and economic heart of Paraguay, Asuncion is a lively city and worth a visit for travellers in the region.
+It also makes a great base for excursions to popular attractions such as Ciudad del Este and Iguazu Falls, located only 201 miles (324km) away, near Paraguay's border with Argentina and Brazil.

-The city also boasts a pleasant artificial beach along the river, which is a popular place for sunning, swimming, and recreational fun like jet skiing and boating.
-Encarnacion hosts Paraguay's most famous carnival celebrations in January and February, making this a fun time to visit the city and join in the revelry.
+The market town of Encarnacion lies 200 miles (374km) from Asuncion and is Paraguay's most attractive city.
+Known as the Pearl of the South, the city's main attractions are the ruins of the Jesuit Missions of La Santisima, Trinidad de Parana and Jesus de Tavarangue, listed jointly as a UNESCO World Heritage site and depicted in the famous 1986 film, The Mission.
+The city also boasts a pleasant artificial beach along the river, which is a popular place for sunning, swimming, and watersports such as boating, jet skiing and wakeboarding.
+Paraguay's most famous carnival celebrations take place here in January and February, making this a fun time to visit the city and join in the revelry.

 Asuncion has a humid subtropical climate characterised by hot, humid summers, and mild winters.
 The city is relatively rainy throughout the year, but with noticeably less rain between June and September.
 The climate is hot and humid most of the year, with average high temperatures of between 84°F (29°C) and 92°F (33°C) between October and March.